shinken-solutions/shinken/doc/source/14_contributing/packs.rst

 What does a package.json looks like?
 ====================================

 It's a json file that describe your "pack".
-It will give it its name, where it should be installed, and if need give some macros provided by the host tags so it will be easier to configure in the SkonfUI.
+It will give it its name, where it should be installed, and if need give some macros provided by the host tags.

 Let use our linux-smnp sample:

 ::

   {
     "name": "linux-snmp",
     "types": ["pack"],
     "version": "1.4",